Cornerstone-CICCC/oop-and-ts-midterm-MajitoBrinkitos/midterm/README.md

 - **Add to Cart** Button

 - **Show/Hide Cart** that allows the customer to add a product, hide the cart, and continue shopping.

+## Contact Us Page
+- This page has a simple form that allows the customer to send a message to the company.